seance/paraverse/pages/characters.md

 ##### Monastery

 An austere and forbidding place for the study of the divine, often located in inaccessible places.
-Spell sustain `+1`.
+Sustain `+1`.
 Unlock a Divine Rite and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Rite.

 ##### Priest